 How long does it take to get permanent residency in Bhutan?

-Most visa pathways in Bhutan lead to PR within 99-99 years.
+Most visa pathways in Bhutan lead to PR within an indefinite period.
 Requirements usually include continuous residence, tax compliance, and basic Dzongkha proficiency.

 What is the cost of living in Bhutan?